 Joel Mabus - “Joel Mabus is a free-ranging fretboard genius and funny, deep songwriter whose warm voice, sly humor, and musicianship sweep audiences along for the ride.“

-Charles Whitmer - Charles Whitmer is a former middle school band director in Texas.
-He taught music in the public schools from 1982 to 2016 with 31 of those years having been teaching middle school band in the Texas public schools as well as having taught 4 years as a general music teacher at the elementary level.
-He also formerly taught music for the Department of Defense Dependents Schools (DoDDS) at the US Army's Camp Zama in Japan.
+Charles Whitmer - Charles Whitmer taught music in the Texas public schools from 1982 to 2016, spending 31 of those years teaching middle school band and four years as a general elementary music teacher.
+He also has taught music for the Department of Defense Dependents Schools at the US Army’s Camp Zama in Japan.

-Charles was also featured on an album produced locally as a solo soprano saxophonist on the album, "Psalms, Hymns, & Spiritual Songs" in 2009 produced by Mr. Dennis Mease of The Woodlands, Texas.
+Charles was also featured as a solo soprano saxophonist on the album “Psalms, Hymns, and Spiritual Songs,” produced in 2009 by Dennis Mease of The Woodlands, Texas.

 He also is the author/arranger of a major book publication for concert bands, 52 Hymns and Chorales for Winds, published by Wingert-Jones Publications that consists of a conductor’s score, piano book and 20 different parts books.

-His workshops outside the public schools are primarily teaching autoharp classes.
-He also teaches workshops in Sacred Harp shape note singing, an American folk hymn tradition from where many of the chorales in this collection originated.
+Charles' workshops outside the public schools are primarily teaching autoharp classes.
+He also teaches workshops in Sacred Harp shape note singing, an American folk hymn tradition.

 Places where he has taught autoharp workshops and/or performed (as well as shape note folk hymn singings) include West Virginia, Arkansas, Pennsylvania, Oregon, California, Oklahoma, Wisconsin, Florida, Texas, Illinois, Kansas, Louisiana, New Mexico, Tennessee, Washington DC and Japan.